Entangling distant systems via universal nonadiabatic passage: General framework

-It is clearly not the most general configuration due to the lack of the internal driving fields in both subspaces and then it cannot afford a full-rank nonadiabatic control over the whole system.
-Nevertheless, it is sufficient to have at least two accelerated paths for state transfer across the two subspaces as along as all $\Omega_n^{(m)}(t)$ are nonvanishing and tunable in time.
+It is clearly not the most general configuration due to the lack of the internal driving fields in both subspaces, and then it cannot afford a full-rank nonadiabatic control over the whole system.
+Nevertheless, it is sufficient to have at least two nonadiabatic paths for state transfer across the two subspaces as long as all $\Omega_n^{(m)}(t)$ are nonvanishing and tunable in time.

-In the theoretical framework for nonadiabatic control (see Sec.~\ref{Control}), the system dynamics can be faithfully described in an $M+N$-dimensional ancillary picture.
-Using the iterative recipe in Appendix~\ref{recipe}, one can formulate a completed and orthonormal set of ancillary bases.
+In the theoretical framework for universal control (see Sec.~\ref{Control}), the system dynamics can be faithfully described in an $M+N$-dimensional ancillary picture.
+Using the iterative recipe in the Appendix, one can formulate a completed and orthonormal set of ancillary bases.
 In the assistant subspace, we have

 In the working subspace, we have